EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 };
 ```

-And below is a possible implementation for the two `get` and `set` actions defined above.
-It also demonstrates the usage of a couple of singleton methods.
-Note that the `set` action makes use of the singleton's `set` method, for which parameter is the account to pay for the new value stored.
-In this case, the same account name that is stored in the primary value is the payer.
-However, it can be a different account if so required.
+Find below a possible implementation for the two `get` and `set` actions defined above.
+It also demonstrates the usage of the `get` and `set` singleton methods.
+Note that the `set` action makes use of the singleton's `set` method, for which the second parameter is the payer account for the RAM needed to store the new value.

 __singleton_example.cpp__